Pixar Canada

-Pixar Canada (stylized as P I X A R – C A N A D A) was a short-lived, wholly owned subsidiary of Pixar Animation Studios.
+Pixar Canada was a short-lived, wholly owned subsidiary of Pixar Animation Studios.
 It was located in Vancouver, British Columbia.
 The studio was tasked to produce short films based on Pixar’s feature film characters.

 Pixar Animation Studios permanently closed Pixar Canada in October 2013, and laid off its approximately 100 employees to refocus Pixar’s efforts at its main headquarters in Emeryville, California.
 The former studio space is currently Industrial Light & Magic’s studio in Vancouver.